Calling all Preservation Pennsylvania Members!

 12:00 noon - 1:15 p.m.

 Select as a stand-alone event, or as part of your registration for the 2017 Pennsylvania Statewide Conference on Heritage.
+The luncheon ticket cost is $45.00 and will take place at the Cumberland County Historical Society.
 We'll adjourn in time to attend the conference Plenary Session.

 Keynote speaker: Barbara Landis